-Upon the completion of this offering, the holders of up to approximately 84.6 million shares of our common stock issuable upon conversion of our outstanding convertible preferred stock as of August 31, 2020 will initially be entitled to certain Form S-3 registration rights.
+Upon the completion of this offering, the holders of up to approximately conversion of our outstanding convertible preferred stock as of December 31, million shares of our common stock issuable upon

+2019 will initially be entitled to certain Form S-3 registration rights.
 The holders of registrable securities may, with respect to not more than two such registrations within any 12-month period, request that we register all or a portion of their shares on Form S-3 if we are qualified to file a registration statement on Form S-3, subject to specified exceptions.
 Such request for registration on Form S-3 must cover securities with an aggregate offering price to the public which equals or exceeds \$1.0 million.
 The right to have such shares registered on Form S-3 is further subject to other specified conditions and limitations.